 Types of Cuts

-Just from taking a look at the two different cuts you may not be able to tell their difference immediately until you take a closer look.
-One way that you could tell a miter cut apart from a bevel cut, is by identifying where the cut was made on your workpiece.
+Just from looking at the two different cuts, you may not be able to immediately tell the difference until you take a closer look.
+One way that you could tell a miter cut apart from a bevel cut is by identifying where the cut was made on your workpiece.

-Miter Cuts: Tips for Making & Using them
+Miter Cuts: Tips For Making & Using Them

 Application Uses of Miter and Bevel Cuts